sjthn/sjthn.github.io/_posts/2017-11-27-basics-of-facebook-litho-a-declarative-ui-framework-for-android.md

 tags: [android, fblitho]
 ---

+# Basics of Facebook Litho – a Declarative UI framework for Android

 Facebook this year released <a href="https://fblitho.com/" target="_blank" rel="noopener">Litho</a>, a declarative UI framework primarily for rendering complex lists.
 <blockquote>Litho is a library which allows us to create complex UIs declaratively with optimizations under the hood.</blockquote>
 <h3>Inspirations from React</h3>